Ola Rondiak

 2019

-One Nation Independent, Ukrainian Cultural Center, Los Angeles, California
+One Nation Independent, Ukrainian Cultural Center, Los Angeles, California, U.S.

 Of Evocation and Resemblance, Gallery 83, Kyiv, Ukraine